catseye/Equipage/README.md

     be encoded in these functions in the manner of [Church numerals][];
-    and it seems plausible that, given a Turing machine, one could construct an Equipage function which, when applied, simulates one step (or many steps) of that machine.
+    and it seems plausible that, given a Turing machine, one could construct an Equipage function which, when applied, simulates one step (or many steps) of that machine, simply by evaluating to a suitably modified version of itself.

 [Minsky machine]: http://esolangs.org/wiki/Minsky_machine
 [Tag system]: http://esolangs.org/wiki/Tag_system